abarrak/network-client/README.md

 $ bundle
 ```

-Or install it yourself as:
+Or install the gem directly:

 ```sh
 $ gem install network-client